RISE Sleep Tracker

 Get Some Exercise

-You may not feel like exercising if you’re fatigued and nauseous, but try to get in some physical activity each day — even if it’s just a walk or some gentle yoga.
+You may not feel like exercising if you’re tired, but try to do some physical activity each day — even if it’s just a walk or some gentle yoga.

 We’ve covered more on the best time to work out here.